 Fragmented rainforest is particularly under threat.
 Private landholders who have rainforest habitat on their property can help conserve this special ecosystem and the many plant and animal species living within it.

-About 70% of Queensland's rainforest is found in North Queensland.
+About 70% of Queensland’s rainforest is found in North Queensland.
 Much of this is protected in the Wet Tropics of Queensland World Heritage Area.
-Subtropical rainforest on coastal sand at Fraser Island also has World Heritage status.
+Subtropical rainforest on coastal sand at K'gari (formerly Fraser Island) also has World Heritage status.

 Subtropical and temperate rainforests along the Queensland and New South Wales border now form part of the Gondwana Rainforests of Australia World Heritage Area.